Tips & Exclusions

 When applying for more than $2,000,000 of life insurance, or generally any amount over $100,000, insurance companies will require information pertaining to your income and net-worth.
 For some of my clients, this comes as a surprise, but no life insurance company will provide a large amount of life insurance unless it financially makes sense.

-In order to determine the amount of coverage you qualify for, insurance companies use a formula based on gross income and current age.
-Typically this formula is referred to as an “income multiplier."
+In order to determine the amount of coverage you qualify for, insurance companies use a formula based on gross income and current age, also known as an “income multiplier."

 Please keep in mind, every company has its own variation of this formula and some of life insurers tend to be much more lenient.
 The majority of life insurance companies consider your retirement age as 65 or 70, but a handful of companies can extend your working years to age 75.

 Not surprisingly, the younger you are, the larger amount of coverage you can typically apply for, since you have more working years ahead of you.
-Please keep in mind your income as calculated on pre-taxed income, so when estimating the amount of coverage you can qualify for, use your “gross” income, not your “take-home” pay.
+Please keep in mind your income as calculated on pre-tax income, so when estimating the amount of coverage you can qualify for, use your “gross” income, not your “take-home” pay.

 Here is a table that will help you assess the amount of coverage you can qualify for:

-|Ages||Maximum Amount of Coverage Available
+|Maximum Amount of Coverage Available